Zenith-One/zenith-one.github.io/_posts/2019-02-06-introduction.md

 Whatever it means to you, oaths made on iron are *important*.

 You begin with a background vow, an oath you made at some point before the game begins.
-This vow isn't the sort of thing that you're going to get done any time soon.
+This isn't the sort of thing that you're going to get done any time soon.
-It's more like a long-term goal, something for your character to strive for throughout the course of the game.
+It's more like a long-term goal, something for your character to work toward throughout the course of the game.
 You also begin with some inciting incident which leads to your swearing another Iron Vow.
 This is intended to give you something to immediately go and do.
 Throughout the course of the game, you'll be meeting new people who will want you to do things.
 Sometimes these things will progress one or more of your vows.
 Sometimes it will be more of a "you scratch my back and I'll scratch yours" situation in order to gain the aid of a character.
+No matter what the reason, it's quite easy to keep yourself filled to the brim with oaths to keep (and thus more stories to tell).

 Iron Vows are more than just narrative tools, though.
 The only way in which you can gain experience points (and thus character advancement) is through completing vows.